slowproj/slowdash/Applications/SlowDrip/README.md

 then open a web browser and connect to `http://localhost:18881`

 ### How it works
 For data visualization, SlowDash needs to know at least the location of the data (database URL) and the format of the data ("schema").
-The `datasorce` section of the SlowDash configuration file describes these.
+The `data_source` section of the SlowDash configuration file describes these.

 The schema is basically the names of the table and columns, and describes which columns are for the timestamp, endpoint name, data values, etc.
 The SlowDash time-series data schema of